Here’s The MileLion’s review of the UOB Reserve Card, the bank’s flagship product, and available by invitation only to the wellest of the well-heeled.

 Like every monied club, there’s always a higher tier of exclusivity, a secret level where the super elite can look down their noses at the regular elite.

-That comes in the form of the UOB Reserve Diamond Card, which UOB Reserve Cardholders will be upgraded to if they spend at least:
+That comes in the form of the UOB Reserve Diamond Card, which UOB Reserve Cardholders will be upgraded to upon spending at least:

 - S$1 million a year on the UOB Reserve Card